rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3-the-pipelines.md

 ### Choose your own adventure

 Split into 2 groups within your team.
+To onboard a new group in your team, follow this [guide](98-a-new-group/README.md).

 Choose your own adventure!
 Each group will get to perform similar tasks:

 | 🐈‍⬛ **Jenkins Group** 🐈‍⬛  |  🐅 **Tekton Group** 🐅 |
 |-----------------------|----------------------------|